tailored-automation/puppet-module-patroni/README.md

 ## Limitations

-This is currently only supported on RedHat Enterprise Linux 7 based systems.
-I would love to see support on other distributions and even OS's, so if you are interested in contributing please do so!
+This module is currently only supported on RHEL and Debian based operating systems that support Systemd.

 ## Development